-The family of the Clothes Moths (Tineidae), also called dust moths, includes about 60 different species.
+The Clothes Moths (Tineidae) family, also called dust moths, includes about 60 different species.
 In the resting position, the wings are held in the “roof shape” at a fairly steep angle.
 The length of the forewing is very variable, 3 – 16 mm.
 The forewing has often a faint brown and sometimes with a specific pattern.
-The head is roughly hairy and the antennae are often filamentous about three-quarters of the length of the forewing.
+The head is roughly hairy, and the antennae are often filamentous, about three-quarters of the length of the forewing.

 Subfamily: Nemapogoninae